Monmouth County has 85 additional positive cases of COVID-19

-FREEHOLD, NJ – Monmouth County Commissioner Director Thomas A. Arnone and County Commissioner Deputy Director Susan M. Kiley have announced that today, April 26, there are 85 new positive cases of COVID-19 in Monmouth County.
-There is one new death being reported today related to COVID-19 in Monmouth County.
+FREEHOLD, NJ – Monmouth County Commissioner Director Thomas A. Arnone and County Commissioner Deputy Director Susan M. Kiley have announced that today, May 1, there are 85 new positive cases of COVID-19 in Monmouth County.
+There are zero new deaths being reported today related to COVID-19 in Monmouth County.

-The County Commissioners and the Monmouth County Health Department (MCHD) are strongly urging residents to do their part to slow the spread by practicing social distancing, wearing a face covering when social distancing is not possible, not gathering in large crowds, washing their hands and staying home when sick.

-To date, the total number of positive COVID-19 cases in Monmouth County since March 2020 is 65,930.
-As of April 26, there are 182 hospitalized, 29 in intensive care (ICU) and 26 on ventilators in Monmouth County due to COVID-19.
+Monmouth County has COVID-19 vaccine appointments available for next week at Brookdale Community College.
+Vaccine appointments are available for residents who are 18 years old or older and those who work or attend school in Monmouth County.
+The County-operated sites administer the Moderna vaccine, which is not approved for anyone under the age of 18.

-Monmouth County will offer free COVID-19 testing for County residents on Tuesday, April 27 in Long Branch from 4 p.m. to 7 p.m. at the Bucky James Community Center located at 231 Wilbur Ray Ave.
+Monmouth County will offer free COVID-19 testing for County residents on Wednesday, May 5 in Freehold Borough from 4 p.m. to 7 p.m. at the Freehold Boro Fire Dept. located at 49 W. Main Street.
 Residents should note the clinic has 200 tests and once those are administered, the clinic will close for the day.

 Information about the County’s COVID-19 testing program is available on www.visitmonmouth.com.
 Residents are encouraged to fill out the testing requisition form ahead of testing in order to expedite the process.